-With a retro-modern décor and flair of a timeless Supper Club (you’ll remember it from the scene in La La Land when Emma Stone ditches her date to meet Ryan Gosling for dinner), JAR has become an indelible part of the city’s culture.
-Utilizing the finest local ingredients, Chef Tracht delights in taking classic chophouse dishes—deviled eggs, blue cheese wedge salad, and prime steaks—and updating them for a California sensibility.
-“Traditional steakhouses don’t base their menus on the season, but it’s the backbone of our dishes at JAR, we source everything,” says Tracht.
-The menu offers seasonal appetizers and salads, with an emphasis on braises, grilled meats, and seasonal seafood, supplemented by an array of sides and traditional sauces.
-During the holidays, JAR is as well-known for Passover Seder as it is for Thanksgiving dinners which feature Tracht’s chopped liver with schmaltz and her matzo balls in lemongrass consommé.
+With its retro-modern décor, and evoking the aura of a timeless supper club, JAR has become an indelible part of the city’s culture, even starring as a memorable location in the Academy Award-winning classic La La Land during a pivotal dramatic moment.
+Utilizing the finest local ingredients, Chef Tracht delights in taking classic chophouse dishes—deviled eggs, blue cheese wedge salad, and prime steaks—and updating them with a California sensibility.
+“Steakhouses typically don’t base their menus on the season, but the backbone of our dishes at JAR is that we source everything,” says Tracht.
+The season-driven menu offers appetizers and salads, with an emphasis on braises, grilled meats, and seafood, supplemented by an array of sides and traditional sauces.
+During the holidays, JAR’s beloved Passover Seder and Thanksgiving dinners have earned ritual status among faithful patrons.

-Born and raised in Phoenix, Arizona, Tracht started her culinary journey as many chefs do—from the bottom up.
-As a teenager, she held an apprenticeship under her mentor Chef Siegbert Wendler at the historic Arizona Biltmore Resort and Spa.
-After completing her apprenticeship, Tracht relocated to Southern California to work in the kitchen of the prestigious Hotel Bel-Air.
-In 1992, she became chef de cuisine at Nancy Silverton and Mark Peel’s famed Campanile.
-After several years there she left to embark on her first solo venture as executive chef at the Cal-Asian restaurant, Jozu.
-In its debut year, Jozu ranked number two for “L.A.’s Best New Restaurants” in Los Angeles magazine.
-Tracht then branched out on her own to develop the steakhouse concept, JAR.
-“I wanted to create a steakhouse that felt nostalgic and familiar, like those I enjoyed with my family growing up, but with an updated modern menu and feel,” says Tracht.
-“A place where there’s a sense of community both in and around the restaurant.”
-Tracht was named among Best New Chefs by Food & Wine in 2002 for her achievement with JAR.
+Born and raised in Phoenix, Arizona, Tracht apprenticed under mentor Chef Siegbert Wendler at the historic Arizona Biltmore Resort and Spa before relocating to Southern California to work in the kitchen of the prestigious Hotel Bel-Air.
+In 1992, she became chef de cuisine at Nancy Silverton and Mark Peel’s famed Campanile, then embarked on her first solo venture as executive chef at the Cal-Asian restaurant Jozu, which ranked number two for “L.A.’s Best New Restaurants” in Los Angeles magazine.
+Soon after she branched out on her own with the steakhouse concept JAR, Food & Wine named her among its Best New Chefs.

-Garnering widespread attention for years since its opening, JAR regularly wins praise from the press, including the late, great Pulitzer Prize-winning Los Angeles Times restaurant critic Jonathan Gold where JAR has held a coveted spot on his eponymous “101 Best Restaurants in LA” every year since the list’s inception.
+The widespread praise for JAR over the years includes acclaim from the late Pulitzer Prize-winning Los Angeles Times and LA Weekly restaurant critic Jonathan Gold, who gave JAR a coveted spot on his “101 Best Restaurants in LA” list every year since its inception.
 “Tracht’s gift lies in her ability to reproduce the old tastes within a modern context,” wrote Mr. Gold, “so that the sautéed pea tendrils with garlic make as much sense as the creamed spinach, the duck-fried rice as the mashed potatoes, and the char siu-style pork chop as the prime filet mignon.”
-JAR also received a three-star review from former Los Angeles Times restaurant critic S. Irene Virbila.
-In a Patric Kuh 2017 profile of Tracht, Los Angeles magazine headlined – “Let’s take a moment to appreciate the enduring brilliance of Chef Suzanne Tracht.
-Kitchens can be brutal, but she’s stuck it out long enough to know how to survive.”
-Twice featured on the Food Network’s Best Thing I Ever Ate, Tracht’s pot roast and char siu pork chop were selected as all-time favorites.
-For years, JAR has been among Los Angeles magazine’s top 75 restaurants list.
-Other accolades include The Wall Street Journal, Bon Appétit, Saveur, Food & Wine, Gourmet, LA Weekly, Los Angeles Confidential, Angeleno, Haute Living, Elle, InStyle, Zagat, and Eater.
+Other accolades include Los Angeles Magazine, The Wall Street Journal, Bon Appétit, Saveur, Food & Wine, Gourmet, Los Angeles Confidential, Angeleno, Haute Living, Elle, InStyle, Zagat, and Eater.

-Chef Tracht continually donates her time to charitable organizations and events.
+Chef Tracht, whose many television appearances include Top Chef Masters, Hell’s Kitchen, Today, Entertainment Tonight and countless cooking shows, continually donates her time to charitable organizations and events.
 Her generosity of spirit has been recognized by some of the region’s most prominent organizations, including SOVA (a community food and resources program of Jewish Family Service of LA), C-Cap (Careers Through Culinary Arts Program), LA Loves Alex’s Lemonade, Project Angel Food, No Kid Hungry, and Cedars-Sinai Women’s Heart Center.
 Suzanne has received peer recognition for her work, participated in Fortune magazine’s Most Powerful Women Summit, and has cooked multiple times at the prestigious James Beard House.